 Some computer programs require a COM port (also called a serial port) to communicate with a Bluetooth enabled device.
-This might include:
+For example:

-When you add a Bluetooth enabled device to your computer, this often creates an incoming COM port and an outgoing COM port.
-The incoming COM port permits your device to connect to a program on your computer, while the outgoing COM port permits a program on your computer to connect to your device.
+When you use the Add Bluetooth Device Wizard to add a Bluetooth enabled device to your computer, you create an incoming COM port, which permits your device to connect to a program on your computer, and an outgoing COM port, which permits a program on your computer to connect to your device.

 To decide which COM port to use, you can

-If you need to select a COM port and are unsure of which one to use, try each COM port one at a time and use the one that successfully allows the program and your device to communicate.
+If you're still not sure which COM port to use, try each COM port, one at a time, and use the one that successfully allows the program and your device to communicate.